alex0n0/LIRI_Bot/README.md

 # LIRI Bot

-LIRI Bot is a node cli tool to search for things of interest (movies, songs, concerts) and allows user input to determine which APIs to refer call.
+LIRI Bot is a Node CLI application that allows you to search for things of interest (movies, songs, concerts) and accepts user input to determine which APIs to call.

 The purpose of this exercise was to practice recursion, become familiar with node.js and useful pacakges like axiom, file system and inquirer.
 Another key learning was on working effectively within a development environment using .env files

 ## Features

-- Single page application
+- CLI application
-- Responsive
+- Recursive functions
-- Create and move burgers from "Delivered" to "Eaten" sections
-- New burgers are also added to a "Quick Order" list
+- Printing search results to a file
-- MySQL database for data storage

 ## Getting Started